Heavy Gear: Artwork and design

 The Heavy Gear books are notable for their heavily illustrated content.
 Each book features highly detailed plans and cutaways of the machines, along with flags, insignias, maps and other visual information to help players' immersion.
 Most of the artwork was done by illustrator Ghislain Barbe, who was also responsible for the artwork of Jovian Chronicles, another Dream Pod 9 game.
 Although he left Dream Pod 9, Ghislain produced book covers for the Heavy Gear franchise until Heavy Gear Blitz!
 Locked & Loaded.
-Currently, artwork is provided by a team of individuals; Avelardo Paredes, Mariko Shimamoto and David Tauzia, among others.
+Currently, artwork is provided by a team of individuals.

-The main themes of many artworks include the Heavy Gears themselves, with distinctive backpacks for the V-engine, single 'eye' head units, and at least a small area of the machine painted with an alternating yellow and black warning stripe paint scheme.
+The main themes of many artworks are the Heavy Gears themselves, with distinctive backpacks for the V-engine, single 'eye' head units, and at least a small area of the machine painted with an alternating yellow and black warning stripe paint scheme.

-Northern military combat machines are typically shaped with rectilinear right-angled armor plates, and are usually named for predatory mammals such as bears and large cats.

-Southern military machinery usually include numerous curved shaped armor plates.
-They are usually named for reptiles, often snakes.

 Rules

 All editions of Heavy Gear use some variation of Dream Pod 9's own Silhouette game system.
 The first and second editions of the game contain both Role-playing and Tactical Wargame Rules.
 "Tactical" Heavy Gear calls for the use of hex maps and paper counters or miniatures.

 The third edition of the Heavy Gear RPG uses a separate Silhouette CORE Rulebook, which is needed for play.
 The Heavy Gear 3rd Edition book contains useful summaries from many 2nd edition products, combined with some detailed statistics for both the SilCORE and OGL D20 systems.